gameraazvb/DNS-FUCKER/README.md

-# 🔥 DNS FUCKER Toolkit by lyn4x
+# 🔥 DNS TOOL Toolkit by lyn4x

-A modular Termux-based cybersecurity tool for DNS FUCKING, scanning, and ethical reconnaissance.
+A modular Termux-based cybersecurity tool for DNS TEST, scanning, and ethical reconnaissance.
 Built for learners, educators, and professionals who want fast, reliable DNS insights with a splash of style.

 ---